What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Because at the startup level, founders know that budget and technology mistakes are 10x-ed in impact.

-1. Do you have conviction on your ICP - if you're still in “spray and pray” mode, the ROI on a dedicated sales hire will be low.
+1. Do you have conviction in your ideal customer profile - If you're still in “spray and pray” mode, the ROI on a dedicated sales hire will be low.
 A solid indication of ICP conviction is that you have 1-3 segments of customers that you’ve sold to more than once and get clear value from your solution.

 3. Do you have enough demand to feed a full-time hire - If you’re only getting a handful of new leads per week, a dedicated sales hire will be inefficient.
 Instead, put that investment towards an SDR or demand gen hire to widen your top of funnel.